JasonZeisler/datascienceportfolio/Trade Analysis Modeling/README.md

 # Predicting Profitable Trades Using Random Forest Model

 ## Project Overview
-This project demonstrates how to load a pre-trained Random Forest model, preprocess new financial data, and predict profitable trades.
-The model was created and saved in a previous step, and this notebook loads the model, processes new data, and outputs trade predictions.
+This project demonstrates how to train data for a Random Forest model and predict profitable trades.
+The outcome of the modeling will save the model to be loaded into an application to be used with new data.

 ## Data Source
 Collected over time from Kucoin API